-This article aims to provide a complete overview about employment at EIGE, the European Gender Equality Institute.
+This article aims to provide an overview about employment at EIGE, the European Gender Equality Institute.
 The article is based on EIGE’s founding regulation, single programming documents, consolidated activity reports, website, etc. I’ve done all the boring work so that you don’t have to 🙂.
 This is the first article in an upcoming series about all EU agencies.

-If you planning to be employed by EIGE, there might be questions about the agency that are not always easy to find answers to without a lot of searching and reading.
+If you are planning to be employed by EIGE, there might be questions about the agency that are not always easy to find answers to without a lot of searching and reading.
 This post covers main facts about EIGE and focuses on information that might be useful to professionals who considering for the agency.
 If you are already in selection process for a job at EIGE and have the test or the interview ahead, the information should also be useful for a chat with the Selection Committee to demonstrate that you have done your homework.

 Main information about EIGE